 - Pinch of sugar or maple syrup

-- 3 large garlic cloves grated
+- 3 large garlic cloves, grated

-- Ground black pepper to taste
+- Ground black pepper, to taste

-- 1/4 cup dill or parsley finely chopped
+- 1/4 cup dill or parsley, finely chopped

-- Yogurt sour cream and rye bread, for serving
+- Yogurt, sour cream and rye bread, for serving

 Instructions

-- In a large pot (I use 6 quart Dutch oven), add broth, bay leaves and bring to a boil.
-In the meanwhile, wash, peel and cut vegetables.
+- In a large pot (I use 6 quart Dutch oven), add beef broth, bay leaves and bring to a boil.
+Or you can make beef broth with bones and meat first, please see notes.
+Meanwhile, wash, peel and cut vegetables.

-- Once broth is boiling, add cabbage, cover and bring to a boil.
+- Once beef broth is boiling, add cabbage, cover and bring to a boil.
 Then reduce heat to low and cook for 20 minutes.

-- In the meanwhile, preheat large skillet on medium heat and swirl 1 tbsp of oil to coat.
+- Meanwhile, preheat large skillet on medium heat and swirl 1 tablespoon of oil to coat.
 Add onion, carrots and saute for 5 minutes, stirring occasionally.

 - Transfer sauteed veggies to a pot along with potatoes, tomato paste and salt.
 Cover, bring to a boil and cook on low heat for 20 minutes.